BB-2603/FirstPracticeProject/README.md

-This is a practice project made by me(Bhavya Bansal) for the Round 1 of CSA Inductions for the tech team.

 This project is basically a simple page consisting of three components namely: Calculator, ToDo List and API.

 Calculator: It is a simple calculator which can be used to perform simple calculations.